 Was it a tornado?
 KRDO13 investigates Teller County damage with National Weather Service

 TELLER COUNTY, Colo.
-(KRDO) -- The National Weather Service (NWS) is working to determine if there was a tornado that touched down in Teller County.
+(KRDO) -- UPDATE 6/18: The National Weather Service (NWS) has confirmed an EF-1 tornado with 106 MPH wind gusts was in Teller County, 2 miles north-northeast of Divide, Colorado at 12:41 p.m. on Tuesday.

+The agency says the exact track of the tornado still needs to be pieced together as they await drone footage to make that call.

 Teller County Emergency Management tells the NWS that neighborhoods in Divide were hit the hardest with strong winds, knocking down huge trees and snapping some in half.
 KRDO13 spoke with one family who said they lost 24 trees at their home alone.